 If you’re at least 15 years old and have earned a PADI Adventure Diver certification or higher, you can enroll in the Wreck Diver Specialty course.

 The lure of the deep.
 There’s something exciting and mysterious about exploring deeper dive sites while scuba diving.
-Sometimes it’s a wreck that attracts you below 18 metres/60 feet, and on wall dives it may be a giant fan or sponge.
+Sometimes it is a wreck that attracts you below 18 metres/60 feet, and on wall dives it may be a giant fan or sponge.
 Whatever it is, to scuba dive with confidence at depths down to 40 metres/130 feet, you should take the PADI Deep Diver Specialty course.

 The PADI Enriched Air Diver course is PADI’s most popular specialty scuba course.
-Why?
-Because scuba diving with enriched air nitrox gives you more no decompression time, especially on repetitive scuba dives.
-If staying down longer and getting back in the water sooner sounds appealing, then don’t hesitate to become an enriched air diver.
+Scuba diving with enriched air nitrox helps to get less decompression time, especially on repetitive scuba dives.
+If staying down longer and getting back in the water sooner sounds appealing, then do not hesitate to become an enriched air diver.
 If you are a PADI (Junior) Open Water Diver who is at least 12 years old, you can enroll in the Enriched Air Diver Specialty course.

 enriched air nitrox

 The necessary skills are not tough for most people to master.